scala/docs.scala-lang/_overviews/FAQ/index.md

 ### Should I learn Scala 2, or Scala 3?

 Don't sweat the decision too much.
-You can't go too far wrong either way.
+You can't go far wrong either way.
 It isn't that hard to switch later, in either direction.

 Scala 2 remains a common and reasonable choice.
 Most Scala jobs are